-Kommunekemi has carried out several measurements of dioxin emission by air and water and some measurements have shown very high concentrations of dioxin.
-In order to fulfil the present limit value of 0.1 ng I-TEQ/Nm3 Kommunekemi has redesigned kilns and flue gas cleaning systems.
-Also dioxin filters have been installed.
+Kommunekemi has carried out several measurements of dioxin emission by air and water and some earlier measurements have shown very high concentrations of dioxin.
+In order to fulfil the present limit value of 0.1 ng I-TEQ/Nm3, Kommunekemi has redesigned rotary kilns and flue gas cleaning systems, which means that F3 and F4 have complied with the limit value since July 2000.
+Dioxin abatement has also been installed in order to comply with the legal conditions for burning of waste.